Paying attention to the weather can give you insights into the market.

 Staats and his colleagues drew several conclusions: Greater productivity might translate into greater learning over time.
 Cognitive distractions led to higher error rates, so on sunny days individuals might wish to avoid working on a task in which errors would be costly.
 The number of staff allocated to a task could be increased when the weather is expected to be bad and decreased on days predicted to be sunny.
 Ultimately, they conclude: Locating services operations in places with dreary weather might be preferable.

 But wait – before you close the Honolulu office, take a look at what UNC Kenan-Flagler finance professors Paolo Fulghieri and Riccardo Colacito found in a study conducted with Anna Bassi, a political science professor at UNC.

 They studied whether investors are more – or less – risk tolerant in sunny, summer weather and how that risk tolerance affects stock prices.
 Their results bode well for sunny days.

-Fulghieri and his colleagues found that sunshine and good weather promote risk-taking behavior, and, correspondingly, bad weather significantly increases risk aversion.
-They reported their findings in “O Sole Mio: An Experimental Analysis of Weather and Risk Attitudes in Financial Decisions
+Sunshine and good weather promote risk-taking behavior, and, correspondingly, bad weather significantly increases risk aversion, they found.
+They reported their findings in “O Sole Mio: An Experimental Analysis of Weather and Risk Attitudes in Financial Decisions.”

 Weather affects mood.
 Gloomy weather dampens our spirits, while sunny weather improves our disposition.
 A beautiful day might put investors in an upbeat mood in which they see the world, including the investment world, in a positive light.
 That frame of mind carries over to their tolerance of risk, and they might be more inclined to hold stocks in their portfolio, even in the face of lower expected returns.